UBC-CIC/TapGives/docs/DeploymentGuide.md

 git clone https://github.com/UBC-CIC/TapGives.git
 ```

-The code should now be present in the above folder.
+The code should now be in the above folder.
 Now navigate into the TapGives folder by running the following command:
 ```bash
 cd TapGives
 ```